daniel258/CausalSemiCompReproduce/README.md

 # CausalSemiCompReproduce
-Reproducibility of numerical examples of simulation results associated with the paper "Causal inference for semi-competing risks data" by Nevo and Gorfine (2021+, Biostatistics).
+Reproducibility of numerical examples and of simulation results associated with the paper "Causal inference for semi-competing risks data" by Nevo and Gorfine (2021+, Biostatistics).
 Comments and suggestions are welcomed and can be sent to danielnevo :panda_face: @ :panda_face: gmail.com (remove the pandas).

 This repository includes two main parts